High-precision chemical abundances of Galactic building blocks. II. Revisiting the chemical distinctness of the Helmi streams: Discussion

 The [{Zn}/{Fe}] values observed at high metallicity are also noteworthy.
-While the binary pair G112-43 and G112-44 have high Zn abundance \citep{Nissen2021a}, other Helmi streams' stars do not share such high abundance, resulting in a large star-to-star variation in [{Zn}/{Fe}].
+While the binary pair G112-43 and G112-44 have high Zn abundance \citep{Nissen2021a}, other Helmi stream stars do not share such a high abundance, resulting in a large star-to-star variation in [{Zn}/{Fe}].
+Although \citet{Nissen2021a} noted that the binary pair is also enhanced in Mn, Ni, and Cu, the measurement uncertainties in the present study are not high enough to see if there are significant scatters in Mn and Ni abundances among the Helmi stream stars.
 A significant dispersion in [{Zn}/{Fe}] at high metallicity is also reported in the Sculptor dwarf spheroidal galaxy \citep{Skuladottir2017}.
-While \citet{Hirai2018a} provided a theoretical calculation of Zn enrichments in dwarf galaxies assuming electron capture supernovae as one of the sources of Zn, they found it difficult to produce a large scatter at high metallicity. \citet{Nissen2021a} suggested pure helium detonation type~Ia supernovae could be a promising nucleosynthesis event producing large amount of Zn.
-However, it remains to be seen whether chemical evolution models including this type of SNe~Ia are able to explain the Zn abundance variation.
-A larger sample of stars with precise multi-elemental abundances would be helpful to establish, e.g., if the binary pair is a chemical outlier or a tail of [{Zn}/{Fe}] distribution in the system and if the Zn abundance correlates with abundances of other elements.
+While \citet{Hirai2018a} provided a theoretical calculation of Zn enrichments in dwarf galaxies, assuming electron capture supernovae as one of the sources of Zn, they find it challenging to produce a large scatter at high metallicity.
+Based on iron-group element abundances, \citet{Nissen2021a} suggest pure helium detonation type~Ia supernovae could be a promising nucleosynthesis event producing the unique abundance pattern of the binary pair.
+It remains to be seen whether chemical evolution models including this type of SNe~Ia can explain the Zn abundance variation within a galaxy.
+A larger sample of stars with precise multi-element abundances would be helpful to establish, for example, if the binary pair is a chemical outlier or a tail of [{Zn}/{Fe}] distribution in the system and if the Zn abundance correlates with abundances of other elements.